How to Make DIY Chocolate Easter Eggs From Blown-Out Eggs

 Before blowing your eggs, please make sure that you thoroughly wash them to eliminate the risk of Salmonella!

-Step Two: Clean Your Easter Eggs
+Step Two: Clean the Eggs Thoroughly

 If you've just blown out your eggs, you'll need to make sure that they are really clean for this project.
-You don't want any residue inside the egg or on the outside, and the recommended method of cleaning the eggs is to boil the shells.
+You don't want any residue inside or outside, and the recommended method of cleaning the eggs is to boil the shells.
 They're sturdier than you probably think (though if you've poked holes in them you probably already have an idea of how well made they are).